edHelper.com

 By Trista L. Pollard

 1 Early explorers knew there was more land beyond their countries' shores.
-That is why they navigated through stormy seas to reach these lands.
+That is why they navigated through unknown seas to reach these lands.
 Thanks to their need for adventure, our first maps were made.
 The science of geography was also born.

 2 For many years, geography was known as the "science of location."
 When you think of geography, you think of finding states, countries, and mountains.
 In fact, mapping the Earth is only a small part.
 Geography also includes studies about people, culture, ecology, history, and economics.
 Geographers do want to know where everyone and everything is located on Earth.
 However, they also want to know how we affect our environment.
 For this reason, geography includes five different themes.
 They are location, place, movement, human/environment interaction, and region.